AsfaEngg/AsfaEngg/README.md

-- 👋 Hi, I’m @AsfaDataScientist
+- 👋 Hi, I’m @AsfaMateeb
 - 👀 I’m interested in problem solving .
 How using AI and ML we are solving real world problems fascinates me and i want to do the same.
-- 🌱 I’m currently learning  Data Science , Machine learning , Deep learning
+- 🌱 I’m currently learning  Data Analytics, Data Science , Machine learning , Deep learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me --> email : asfamateen10@gmail.com

 <!---